What It’s Really Going to Cost to Sell Your Home in BC

 Prior to placing your home on the MLS (Multiple Listing Service), it's essential to arrange and pay for a pre-listing home inspection to assess the overall condition of your property.
 In British Columbia, Canada, a qualified home inspector utilizes specialized equipment to thoroughly examine key components such as the roof, gutters, plumbing, electrical systems, doors, windows, walls, and foundation.

-The cost of this inspection can vary based on the size of your home, typically ranging from $400 to $800.
+The cost of this inspection can vary based on the size of your home, often ranging from $400 to $800.

 Condo Status Certificates